Amy Coney Barrett's Identity As A White, Christian Mother Is A Shield — & A Weapon

 Advertisement

-Barrett is a culmination of those women, with the added protection of motherhood and religion, as if any of those things have prevented her from making decisions like blocking the U.S. Equal Employment Opportunity Commission from preventing racially motivated employee-transfers in Chicago, or criticizing and pushing back against the Affordable Care Act.
+Barrett is a culmination of those women, with the added protection of motherhood and religion, as if any of those things have prevented her from making decisions like blocking the US Equal Employment Opportunity Commission from preventing racially motivated employee-transfers in Chicago, or criticising and pushing back against the Affordable Care Act.